Rebecca Horn: Film

 In what amounted to over ten years of life in New York, Horn undertook the production of highly narrative, full-length films, and incorporated the sculptures and movements from her earlier work into this new context of film, transforming their significance.
-Horn made her first feature-length film in 1978, Der Eintänzer, about a young man named Max, a blind man, and twins.
-Later films include La Ferdinanda: Sonata for a Medici Villa, and Buster's Bedroom.
+Horn made her first feature-length film in 1978, Der Eintänzer, about a young man named Max, a blind man and twins.
+Her later films include La Ferdinanda: Sonata for a Medici Villa and Buster's Bedroom.
 La Ferdinanda is in German; the other films are in English.

 In all of these films Horn's obsession with the imperfect body and the balance between figure and objects is apparent.
-She has also collaborated with Jannis Kounellis and produced some films, including the film Buster's Bedroom (1990) which was shot by the Academy Award-winning Sven Nykvist and stars Donald Sutherland, Geraldine Chaplin, and Martin Wuttke.
-For Buster’s Bedroom und Roussel, she collaborated with German writer Martin Mosebach on the respective screenplays.
+She also collaborated with Jannis Kounellis and produced some films, including the film Buster's Bedroom (1990) which was shot by the Academy Award-winning Sven Nykvist and stars Donald Sutherland, Geraldine Chaplin and Martin Wuttke.
+For Buster's Bedroom und Roussel, she collaborated with German writer Martin Mosebach on the respective screenplays.

-A number of Horn’s mechanised sculptures appear in her films, notably The Feathered Prison Fan (1978)—covered in large overlapping fans that is big enough to enclose an adult inside—in Der Eintänzer and The Peacock Machine (1979–80), another sculpture that folds and unfolds beautiful white peacock plumage in La Ferdinanda.
+A number of Horn's mechanised sculptures appeared in her films, notably The Feathered Prison Fan (1978)—covered in large overlapping fans that is big enough to enclose an adult inside—in Der Eintänzer and The Peacock Machine (1979–80), another sculpture that folds and unfolds white peacock plumage in La Ferdinanda.

-Other projects

-Rebecca Horn is the subject of a book entitled The Glance of Infinity.
-In 2008 and 2009, Japanese artist Masanori Handa was mentored by Horn as part of the Rolex Mentor and Protégé Arts Initiative.

 Exhibitions

-When Harald Szeemann invited Rebecca Horn to participate in the 1972 Documenta in Kassel, she was a virtually unknown twenty-eight-year-old artist.
-Sigmar Polke had performed in her piece Simon Sigmar in 1971, and it was through him that Szeeman heard of her.
-Horn had her first solo exhibition at the Galerie René Block, West Berlin, in 1973.
-She has since participated in the Venice Biennale, Skulptur Projekte Münster, and the Biennale of Sydney, and is one of very few artists who has been selected to participate in Documenta on four separate occasions.
-Her solo show at the Museum of Contemporary Art, Los Angeles, "Rebecca Horn: Diving through Buster's Bedroom", featured eighteen large-scale mechanized sculptures that relate to the themes and content of the artist's feature-length film, Buster's Bedroom.
+When Harald Szeemann invited Horn to participate in the 1972 Documenta in Kassel, she was a virtually unknown twenty-eight-year-old artist.
+Szeeman had heard of her, because Sigmar Polke had performed in her piece Simon Sigmar in 1971.
+Horn had her first solo exhibition at the Galerie René Block, in West Berlin, in 1973.
+She participated in the Venice Biennale, Skulptur Projekte Münster and the Biennale of Sydney, and was one of very few artists who were selected to participate in Documenta on four occasions.
+Her solo show at the Museum of Contemporary Art, Los Angeles, "Rebecca Horn: Diving through Buster's Bedroom", featured 18 large-scale mechanized sculptures that related to the themes and content from her feature-length film, Buster's Bedroom.
 In 1993 the Solomon R. Guggenheim Museum, New York, mounted a mid-career retrospective organized by Germano Celant and Nancy Spector, which traveled to the Stedelijk Van Abbemuseum, Eindhoven; Neue Nationalgalerie, Berlin; Kunsthalle Wien, Vienna; Tate Gallery and Serpentine Gallery, London; and Musée de Grenoble.
-In 2005 the Hayward Gallery in London held a comprehensive Rebecca Horn retrospective; in conjunction with this exhibition, St Paul's Cathedral showed Horn's installation Moon Mirror.
+In 2005 the Hayward Gallery in London held a comprehensive Horn retrospective; in conjunction with this exhibition, St Paul's Cathedral showed Horn's installation Moon Mirror.

+Horn was honoured with museum exhibitions in Tokyo, Rio de Janeiro, Sao Paulo, New Delhi and Moscow.